GLD5000/GLD-StripeTemplate/README.md

 # Setup Stripe with Next 13.4

-## How I set up a project
+To set up your own project you can follow these steps.

-> #### TLDR: This setup is available as a template in my [GitHub Account](https://github.com/GLD5000) if you want the quickest path to the end result or want to see the setup in context- [GLD-NextTemplate](https://github.com/GLD5000/GLD-NextTemplate)

 ## Installation